 Significantly, the Communications Act does not compel auctions in all instances of new spectrum licensing.
-Section 309(j)(6)(E) of the Act makes it clear that the general auction requirement does not relieve the Commission of the "obligation in the public interest to continue to use engineering solutions, negotiation, threshold qualifications, service regulations, and other means to avoid mutual exclusivity in application and licensing proceedings."
-Given the Commission's consistent findings that the public interest would not be served by requiring educators to compete against each other to obtain EBS licenses through auctions, we urge the Commission to seek alternative licensing strategies to avoid mutually exclusive applications in the priority filing windows.
+Section 309(j)(6)(E) of the Act makes it clear that the general auction requirement does not relieve the Commission of the "obligation in the public interest to continue to use engineering solutions, negotiation, threshold qualifications, service regulations, and other means to avoid mutual exclusivity in application and licensing proceedings."30 Given the Commission's consistent findings that the public interest would not be served by requiring educators to compete against each other to obtain EBS licenses through auctions, we urge the Commission to seek alternative licensing strategies to avoid mutually exclusive applications in the priority filing windows.

-The Commission suggests one such alternative - a settlement window to allow filers to resolve mutual exclusivity before the Commission accepts any application for a new license.
-NEBSA and CTN agree that a settlement window could be utilized, by itself or in combination with other alternatives, to minimize the necessity for auctions.
-The 2014 consensus proposal suggested another such alternative - the use of a "first come, first served" approach.
-Under this approach, the first eligible application filed in any window for a particular license would be
+The Commission suggests one such alternative - a settlement window to allow filers to resolve mutual exclusivity before the Commission accepts any application for a new license.31 NEBSA and CTN agree that a settlement window could be utilized, by itself or in combination with other alternatives, to minimize the necessity for auctions.
+The 2014 consensus proposal suggested another such alternative - the use of a "first come, first served" approach.32 Under this approach, the first eligible application filed in any window for a particular license would be grantable and would "cut off" the filing of any subsequent applications for that license.
+Thus, there would be no mutually exclusive applications to trigger the auction requirements of Section 309(j).

-&lt;sup>30 47 U.S.C.
+30 47 U.S.C.
 309(j)(6)(E).